Attorneys for Victims of Police Brutality

-- Internal complaints, filed through the offending officer’s police department.
+- Internal complaints, were filed through the offending officer’s police department.
 Every police department has a system for fielding civilian complaints about officers, and typically, a separate police division handles the investigation of these claims.
 The obvious drawback to this method is that the investigation is entirely internal, and the offending officer usually faces only discipline handed down from his or her superiors.

 - Criminal complaints are filed in situations where an officer has violated someone’s civil rights.
-Excessive force and brutality qualify for this type charge.
+Excessive force and brutality qualify for this type of charge.
 A federal criminal civil rights prosecution is the most effective method of pursuing justice against an officer who has violated another person’s human rights.

 Regardless of the situation, your best option is to consult with an experienced police misconduct attorney.
 Whatever the details of your case may be, an attorney will be able to determine the best course of action for seeking justice.